 If you’ve been reading about the buzzword Biophilia but have yet to understand what the buzz is about, then we’ve made a helpful infographic for you, designed to show you the amazing relationships that can occur between workers and plants in the modern office.

 Plants truly are amazing.
-If you’re looking to improve your office space with some smart greenery, why not enhance your office with some office plants.
+If you’re looking to improve your office space with some smart greenery, why not enhance your office with our office plants for hire service.
 Impress your workers and guests with an outstanding boardroom, ensure that they remember you as an innovative and forward-thinking company by transforming your spaces into greener, healthier, places to enjoy working in.

 And if you’re interested in reading more about the joys of biophilia and the many benefits of plants, we have plenty of blogs to keep you up-to-date on the latest hints, tips and news:

 It’s #WorldFMDay – Hurrah!
 We’re joining in the celebrations and recognition of Facilities Management (FM) people and projects that enable positive experiences.
 Some of our biggest clients are FM companies and BIFM members, so we know a thing or two about helping get things right for you and your clients.

 In today’s world our cities are so built up and our environments often claustrophobic and bland so it’s more important than ever that we work together to create welcoming, feel-good spaces to enable businesses (and people) to thrive.

 What could be more suitable than floristry and green planting to bring positive changes to the built environment?
 Planteria Group has 40 years of experience working with FM companies providing planting and floristry services to suit your budget.
 Even if you’re already working with another planting provider, we’re confident we can go above and beyond to meet your requirements.
 If you’re considering us, why not request a no-obligation free quote?

 5 Positive Benefits of Planting for the Built Environment: